Uncle-Uee/jellyfish-lite/README.md

 + Sprite Fader to an Object with a Sprite Renderer
 + Material Fader to an Object with a Material
 + Light Fader to an Object with a Light
++ UI Fader to an Object with a UI Component
 2. Create a Generic Fader Object to Manage the Fading or Unfading of the Object.
 + Drag and Drop the Object with the Fader Component to the Fader List.
 3. Call the Fade or Unfade Method from the Generic Fader to Perform the Required Action.